swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 This transformation at the call-site only applies when calling the function directly using the declaration name.
 The semantics of closures and unapplied function references are specified [in a later section](#semantics-of-function-expressions).

-#### Passing a projected value argument
+##### Passing a projected value argument

 Property-wrapper projections are designed to allow property wrappers to provide a representation of the storage type that can be used outside of the context that owns the property-wrapper storage.
 Typically, projections either expose the backing property wrapper directly, or provide an instance of a separate type that vends more restricted access to the functionality on the property wrapper.

-When a property-wrapper has a projection, it's often the case that the presence of the property-wrapper is fundamental to understanding the behavior of the property itself, and it's often necessary to use the projection alongside the wrapped value.
-In such cases, the projection is equal in importance to the wrapped value in the API of the wrapped property.
+When a property-wrapper has a projection, it's often necessary to use the projection alongside the wrapped value.
+In such cases, the projection is equal in importance to the wrapped value in the API of the wrapped property, which is reflected in the access control of synthesized projection properties.
 With respect to function parameters, it's equally important to support passing a projection.

 Property wrappers can opt into passing a projected-value argument to a property-wrapped parameter.
 To enable passing a property-wrapper projection to a function with a wrapped parameter, property wrappers must declare `var projectedValue`, and implement an `init(projectedValue:)` that meets the following requirements: